Jump to topic

 Program Details

-The undergraduate intern is assigned to two preceptors, one clinical and one administrative.
-The preceptors are members of the senior leadership team.
+Each undergraduate intern is assigned to a preceptor from the senior leadership team.
 In the past, interns have been assigned to administrators in Heart and Vascular Institute, Support Services, the Operational Excellence Program Office, Perioperative Services, as well as to nursing directors in Children’s Hospital, Surgery, Emergency Medicine and Support Services.
 Interns have also worked with outpatient directors in Penn State Medical Group.

 The undergraduate intern and the preceptors will work together to identify projects of interest and value to the intern.
 The intern could also work with other leaders in the organization.